opentoonz/opentoonz_docs/source/installing_opentoonz.rst

  |osx_setup_4|

-5. Select the install destination (will be Macintosh HD unless multiple disks are available).
+5. Select the install destination (will be Macintosh HD unless multiple disks are available) and select Continue.
  |osx_setup_5|